29 Camping Sites Near Bangalore for a Perfect Weekend Getaway!

 9. Tusker Valley

 Tusker camp is located on Kalhatti slopes which are 20 km from Mudumalai forest.
 The camps also promise a panoramic view of the Annekatti, Mudumalai and the Bandipur forests along the Moyar gorge line.
 It also has a host of activities like canyoning, rock climbing and rappelling.
 If not interested in an action-packed weekend then one can go for nature walks with local guides and catch a glimpse of wildlife like elephants, wild boars and gaurs.

 Distance: 245 Kms from Bangalore

 The very famous Coorg is just a 5-hour drive from the main city, approximately 265 km away.
 Located at the edge of the forest, it is perfect for those who are adventure enthusiasts and complete with activities like white water rafting, wildlife safari and rope activities.
-It is a personal recommendation to be an early riser and head for the sunrise view - it is something you will never forget.
-The Scotland of India is one of the most picturesque campsites in Karnataka which gives its travellers the view of coffee and spice plantation and Harangi backwaters.
+It is a personal recommendation to be an early riser and head for the sunrise view - something you will never forget.
+The Scotland of India is one of the most picturesque sites for camping near Bangalore which gives its travellers the view of coffee and spice plantation and Harangi backwaters.